dsnezhkov/TruffleSnout/TruffleSnout/Docs/USAGE.md

 TruffleSnout is designed to help operators in a targeted discovery of immediate and adjacent AD infrastructure, query AD objects.
 It is designed to work in iterative fashion and provides granular control of the types of queries the operator can issue.
-This helps preserving a degree of operational security where the operastor can limit and vary queries to match the perceived defenses and acoid triggering alerts or generate excessive logging.
+This helps preserving a degree of operational security where the operator can limit and vary queries to match the perceived defenses and avoid triggering alerts or generate excessive logging.

 The tool follows the natural discovery workflow many operators execute on the internal networks and helps answer precise questions like:
 - Which forest am I in